JadhavSuraj7rk/profile-card-component/README.md

 ### Feedback

-I am not sure of the best way of approaching the background images in this case.I attempted to use vw units to make it responsive but this seems to be not correct as screen size changes it will not react as I expected.Any suggestion would be appreciated here.
+I am not sure of the best way of approaching the background images in this case.
+I attempted to use VW units to make it responsive, but this seems to be not correct as the screen size changes it will not react as I expected.
+Any suggestion would be appreciated here.

 ### Built with